pixel-ports/docs-pas/docs/user_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-rM3.jpg" alt="ot-user-rM3" align="center"/>
 </p>

    There is a backend process that periodically reads this table and runs the pending instances.
-You can track this activity by monitoring the **/var/log*tomcat8/otpixelEngineCreateInstances.log**:
+You can track this activity by monitoring the **/var/log/tomcat8/otpixelEngineCreateInstances.log**:

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-rM4.jpg" alt="ot-user-rM4" align="center"/>
 </p>

-   After the execution, if you refresh your browser, you will see the details of the execution (instance) in the list
+   After the execution, if you refresh your browser, you will see the details of the execution (instance) in the list.

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-rM5.jpg" alt="ot-user-rM5" align="center"/>
 </p>

    Here you have two **action icons**.
-The **Delete instance** is obvious, whereas the **view instance** allows to visualize the details of the instance.
-It is pretty much the same as the input data provided when the instance was created ,with some additional info added by the backend process (*creation time, start, otStatus, dockerId*).
-Note that the result of the execution is stored in Elasticsearch; the visualization of such result is model dependent as it provided by the PIXEL Dashboard.
+The **Delete instance** is obvious, whereas the **View instance** allows to visualize the details of the instance.
+It is pretty much the same as the input data provided when the instance was created, with some additional information added by the backend process (*creation time, start, otStatus, dockerId*).
+Note that the result of the execution is stored in Elasticsearch; the visualization of such result is model dependent as is provided by the PIXEL Dashboard.

 <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-rM6.jpg" alt="ot-user-rM6" align="center"/>